Lampe Reclame No. 1250

 This is an Aladdin model 12 oil pot lamp that has been modified for use

 with an English model 12 burner and a French labeled chimney.
 Both the shelf and hanging versions of this lamp are documented in a 1938 Aladdin France sales brochure.
+The last version used a model 14 Super Aladdin burner.

 Though it is not officially documented, it appears that the Aladdin